Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Numerical Experiments

+We focus on the recovery of target features from indirect and incomplete measurements.
+Specifically, we use partial Fourier measurements, which are commonly employed in applications such as MRI and SAR data.
+For synthetic image tests (Section \ref{subsec:synthetic2d}), we assume noiseless measurements by setting $\bm{\epsilon} = \bm{0}$ in \eqref{eq:problem} to highlight our method's ability to generate accurate exponent and weight distributions representing feature variations.
+For real sea ice image tests (Section \ref{subsec:exp:seaice}), we incorporate additive Gaussian noise into the measurements to demonstrate the robustness of our method in noisy scenarios.

+To estimate features from limited and indirect data, we generate sample reconstructions by solving least-squares problems with homogeneous regularizations.
+We employ $p=1$ and $p=2$ for the regularizations, varying the parameter $\lambda$ over a logarithmically spaced range within a random subinterval of length $10^2$ to $10^4$ in $[10^{-3}, 10^{3}]$.
+The average reconstruction derived from these samples is relatively insensitive to the specific subinterval choice, effectively capturing the target solution's characteristics.
+In our experiments, we use a sample size of $C=50$ for 2D image recovery.

+Parameters required for the weighted inhomogeneous regularization are detailed in Algorithm \ref{alg:newinhomoreg}, with specific values for each test image provided in the corresponding subsections.
+Each least-squares problem with regularization is solved using the ADMM method described in Section \ref{sec:solver4weightedinhomodesign}, run in parallel for multiple $\lambda$ values.
+For all experiments, the penalty parameter $\rho$ in ADMM is set to 1.

-To demonstrate the effectiveness of our weights based on the derivatives of smoothened average reconstruction, we also test another weighting strategy from variance-based joint sparsity (VBJS) in \cite{VBJS}.
-VBJS shows good performance in finding the edges of a relatively smooth solution in most regions other than discontinuities.
-It determines the weights based on the pointwise variance, $\hat{var}(\cdot)$, of multiple reconstructions as follows:
+To evaluate the effectiveness of our weighting method, which is derived from the derivatives of smoothened average reconstructions, we also compare it against an alternative strategy based on variance-based joint sparsity (VBJS) introduced in \cite{VBJS}.
+The VBJS method is particularly effective at identifying edges in relatively smooth solutions, except near discontinuities.
+It calculates weights using the pointwise variance, $\hat{var}(\cdot)$, of multiple reconstructions as follows: